-To analyze samples both rapidly and selectively, SIFT-MS combines:
+To analyze samples both rapidly and selectively, Selected Ion Flow Tube Mass Spectrometry (SIFT-MS) combines:

 - Ultra-soft chemical ionization (which ensures consistent, clean spectra) with

 - Multiple reagent ions (that ionize samples using diverse reaction mechanisms and can be instantaneously switched using a quadrupole mass filter).

 In SIFT-MS, the chemical ionization (CI) agents are called “reagent ions” (or “precursor ions”).
 The standard reagent ions used in SIFT-MS are H3O+, NO+, O2+, O–, O2–, OH–, NO2–, and NO3–, and are all conveniently generated from moist or dry air.